Microscopic study of the Josephson supercurrent diode effect in Josephson junctions based on two-dimensional electron gas: Discussion of results

 As we briefly mentioned in the nonmagnetic case, this resubstitution effectively accounts for the lowered $ \hat{x} $-projections of the electron velocities due to their nonzero transverse momenta in channels with~$ |k_y| \neq 0 $.
 Thus, the Andreev bound states forming in the two-dimensional magnetic junction~(and at weak SOC) behave even for $ |k_y| \neq 0 $ still similarly to their one-dimensional counterparts, but with the ``renormalized'' channel-specific $Z[k_y]$ and $ \lambda_\mathrm{XC}[k_y] $ barrier and exchange parameters, respectively.
 This observation has a profound impact since even an exchange~$ \lambda_\mathrm{XC} $ that is too weak to induce $ 0 $--$ \pi $~transitions in the one-dimensional case can now cause a ``renormalized'' $ \lambda_\mathrm{XC}[k_y] $ at large enough~$ |k_y| $ that is sufficient to trigger such transitions---at least in the individual CPRs of these $ k_y $-channels; see, e.g., our numerical calculations in~Fig.~\ref{Fig_BoundStatesCurrent_MAGNETIC}.

 Analogously to the nonmagnetic scenario, the Andreev-bound-state spectra for $ |k_y| > |k_y^\mathrm{crit.}| $ support only current-carrying $ E_1^\pm $-in-gap states, while their $ E_2^\pm $-counterparts are pinned to the gap edges~$\pm \Delta_0 $ and again flat bands~(with respect to~$ \varphi $) not contributing to the Josephson current.
-Remarkably, for $|k_y| > |k_y^\mathrm{crit.}| $~($ \approx 0.68 k_\mathrm{F} $ at $\lambda_\mathrm{SOC}=0.4$), (i)~the $ E_1^\pm $-bands manifestly lack the symmetry with respect to a reversal of $\varphi$ and (ii)~the CPRs, associated with the $ E_1^\pm $-bound states, acquire clearly observable $\varphi_0$-shifts, which---after averaging over all channels' CPRs---results in the distorted total CPR with different magnitudes of the positive and negative critical Josephson currents, and thereby in the Josephson SDE; see Figs.~\ref{Fig_BoundStatesCurrent_MAGNETIC} and \ref{Fig_BoundStatesCurrent_COLORMAP}(c).
-All these observations are the consequence of the broken time-reversal symmetry together with different spectral characteristics that the bound-state wave functions $\Psi(x,y)$ possess with respect to the $ y $-coordinate at $ |k_y| < |k_y^\mathrm{crit.}| $ and $ |k_y| > |k_y^\mathrm{crit.}| $---i.e., spatially extended in the first case, while localized in the second one.
-According to Eq.~\eqref{Eq_Critky}, the value of $|k_y^\mathrm{crit.}| $ is determined by the Rashba SOC, which coincides with earlier findings~\cite{Buzdin2008} that $ \varphi_0 $-Josephson effects require at the same time magnetic exchange and SOC.
+Remarkably, for $|k_y| > |k_y^\mathrm{crit.}| $~($ \approx 0.68 k_\mathrm{F} $ at $\lambda_\mathrm{SOC}=0.4$), (i)~the $ E_1^\pm $-bands manifestly lack the symmetry with respect to a reversal of $\varphi$ and (ii)~the CPRs, associated with the $ E_1^\pm $-bound states, acquire clearly observable and \emph{for the individual $ k_y $-channels different in magnitude $\varphi_0$-shifts}~(whose amplitudes continuously increase with increasing~$ |k_y| $), which---after averaging over all channels' CPRs~\cite{Costa2023,*Costa2023NatNano} \footnote{ The low-temperature Josephson CPRs of the individual $ k_y $-channels of a short ballistic and highly-transparent junction can, in general, be expanded into a series of (higher-harmonic) sinusoidal contributions

-Why do we not observe $ \varphi_0 $-shifts at $ |k_y| < |k_y^\mathrm{crit.}| $?
-In~fact, we do when calculating more ``sensitive'' quantities like the wave-function squares.
-However, these asymmetries are numerically small and not relevant to the Josephson current.
-For this reason, we still call the CPRs of these channels with $ |k_y| < |k_y^\mathrm{crit.}| $ ``quasi-sinusoidal''.
-As a rule of thumb, the asymmetric and anharmonic $ \varphi_0 $-features are expected to become more pronounced and relevant for larger $\lambda_\mathrm{SOC}$ when $|k_y^\mathrm{crit.}|$ shifts to lower values following~Eq.~\eqref{Eq_Critky}.
-The transverse channels with $|k_y| > |k_y^\mathrm{crit.}| $, which cause the dominant $ \varphi_0 $-shifts in the current, gain then more weight and clearly distort the total CPR.
+where the expansion coefficients depend on the considered $ k_y $-channel.
+The simultaneous breaking of space-inversion and time-reversal symmetries additionally superimposes $ k_y $-dependent (and, in general, different due to the $ k_y $-dependent Fermi-velocity projection along $ \hat{x} $~\cite{Buzdin2008}) $ \varphi_0 $-shifts on each higher-harmonic term, i.e.,

+where $ \varphi_0^{(i)} (k_y) $ indicates the $ \varphi_0 $-phase shift of the $ i $th higher-harmonic CPR term in the regarded $ k_y $-channel.
+Direction-dependent critical currents~(and hence the SDE) occur in a \emph{single} $ k_y $-channel only if $ \varphi_0^{(n)} \neq n \varphi_0^{(1)} $; otherwise, the only effect on the $ k_y $-resolved CPRs is a horizontal shift~(along the $ \varphi $-axis), as we observe, e.g., in~Fig.~\ref{Fig_BoundStatesCurrent_MAGNETIC}.
+However, in the presence of many distinct $ k_y $-channels, the \emph{total} Josephson CPR~$ I_\mathrm{J} (\varphi) $ is obtained summing over all channel-resolved CPRs,